-Silicone and saline implants come in different textures and shapes.
+As you consider breast augmentation in our Baltimore.
+MD, office, you should know that silicone and saline implants come in different textures and shapes.
 They can also be placed at various locations on your chest.

 After you and Dr. Basner have determined which type of implant is best for you, you will need to discuss and choose between the following:

 - Smooth or textured shell: Smooth breast implants have a longer lifespan and are less likely to ripple, making them a popular option.
 Textured breast implants are less likely to shift and cause misalignment, making them an excellent complement to teardrop-shaped implants.

 - Round or teardrop shape: A round shape is most often preferred because it provides a lifted, fuller appearance.
 However, teardrop implants are designed to mimic the appearance of natural breasts and can be a good option if you're looking to correct an asymmetrical chest.

 - Low, moderate or high profile: The breast implant profile references how much the implant will project from your chest.
 A moderate profile will typically provide the most natural-looking results.
 A high profile is a good option for petite women and women with narrow chests, while a low profile is best for women with wider chests.

 All of these breast implant options can affect your final results.
 For additional information, read our Questions About Breast Augmentation page.